 Is it better to invest in reducing churn or increasing expansion?
 Model both scenarios.
 Reducing churn from 2% to 1.5% might increase ending MRR more than increasing expansion from 4% to 5%.
 Now you know where to invest product resources.

 What happens if our growth rate slows by 30%?
-Reduce new customer acquisition by 30% and see the impact.
-This stress-tests your cash runway and helps with contingency planning.
+Reduce new customer acquisition by 30% and see the impact, then translate those scenarios into cash flow forecasts that help avoid common SaaS cash mistakes.
+This stress-tests your cash runway and helps with contingency planning by forcing you to confront SaaS unit economics like CAC, LTV, and payback period.
+Tracking year over year growth in these scenarios is important for assessing long-term business health and overall performance.

 What’s our path to break-even if we can’t raise the next round?
 Model reduced spending on acquisition (fewer new customers) while maintaining product investment to improve retention.
 Find the scenario where revenue growth covers burn rate.